Have you planned your Mother’s Day celebrations? If not, good luck trying to get that reservation.

 If she doesn’t want to leave the house, you could give her a posh afternoon tea.
 It’s pretty easy and it’s unusual in this day and age.

-I would choose to go to the Tea Parlour in Liverpool but I would want to go with a group of friends – including the one who runs it.
+In previous years I would have choosen to go to the Tea Parlour in Liverpool but I would want to go with a group of friends – including the one who owned it.
 I doubt she would appreciate a busman’s holiday.

 Older children, go to bed early.